 Maintenance is a periodic payment made to the lower income spouse by the greater earning spouse (the “monied spouse”) for his or her support.
-When these payments are made during the pendency of a divorce litigation or even during divorce negotiations, the payments are considered “temporary maintenance”.
-If the court or the parties determine there to be a disparity in incomes between spouses, the maintenance guidelines provide that temporary maintenance should be paid during the action and that final maintenance will be paid after settlement or trial.
+When these payments are made during a divorce litigation or even during divorce negotiations, the payments are called “temporary maintenance”.
+If the court or the parties determine there to be a disparity in incomes between spouses, the New York State maintenance guidelines say that temporary maintenance should be paid during the action and that final maintenance will be paid after settlement or trial.

-The lesser earning spouse, who is financially dependent upon the monied spouse, will usually be deemed eligible for maintenance.
-Since 2016, when the current law governing maintenance awards was enacted, maintenance has been determined based upon a complex calculation utilizing various factors such as the parties’ respective incomes, the presence of the children of the marriage in one party’s home, and other factors.
+The dependent spouse will usually be deemed eligible for maintenance.
+Since 2016, when the current law governing maintenance awards was enacted, maintenance has been determined based upon a complex calculation using various factors such as the parties’ respective incomes, the presence of the children of the marriage in one party’s home, and other factors.
 The income of the monied spouse, when calculating maintenance, is currently capped at $184,000 per year.
 The formula for determining maintenance uses two equations; the equation that produces the lower number becomes the presumptively correct maintenance amount to be awarded.
 For your convenience, we have provided a link herein to the New York State Maintenance and Child Support Calculator for your use and information.